Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 	var svg = d3.select("body")
 	            .append("svg");
 ```
 When we append() to the `<body>` element, D3 just adds a new `<svg>` just below the script that we're actually writing.
 Yeah, you heard that right: we're writing code to edit the document that we're writing....#MINDBLOWN.
-To prove it to yourself, open the file in your browswer, right click on the svg, and select *Inspect Element*.
+To prove it to yourself, open the file in your browser, right click on the svg, and select *Inspect Element*.

 The next lines just adds attributes and styles to the SVG in the same way we were doing to the circles in the [tutorial](https://strongriley.github.io/d3/tutorial/circle.html).
 We'll use SVG styling more below to style individual elements.
 [Here's the full documentation](https://www.w3.org/TR/SVG/styling.html) for styling SVG elements for reference.

-You may notice that I have started **chaining** methods together.
-I can do that because the .attr() and .style() method return a selection containing the svg we're working on.
+You may notice that I have started [chainin methods](http://alignedleft.com/tutorials/d3/chaining-methods) together.
+I can do that because the .attr() and .style() methods assign an attribute or style first, then they *return svg a reference to the svg that they just modified*.
 You'll see **method chaining** *a lot* in D3.

 ### 3rd Challenge, 10 minutes: Create Circles from scratch using data!
 [Same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), but now move onto: **Creating Elements**.
 When you've finished that section, you should have all the tools to plot the data that's defined at the end of your script.
 Create some circles with the following attributes, which will define your first scatterplot.
+(Hint, find the second to last (or last) code block in the **Creating Elements** section, and then figure out how to modify the `function(d) { return d; }` section of the code to return the data values in the proper format)
 1. cx: myData
 1. cy: myData / 2
 1. radius ("r"): square root of myData (use JavaScript's Math.sqrt() function)